CybernetiX-S3C/CybernetiX-S3C.github.io/main/README.md

 ## **2. Wifi Package**

 Wifi Package are simple scripts to bypass the use of airmon-ng, while being able to flip the cards (wlan0/wlan1) between Managed and Monitor mode.
 This package also contains some very powerful script to change the TX Power of your wireless cards.
 (May not work for all cards).
-Click the [link](https://CybernetiX-S3C.net/main/wifipackage) below to go directly to the source or use the basic steps down in the box to download and run directly inside your terminal.
+Click the [link](https://CybernetiX-S3C.net/main/wifipackage) below to go directly to the source ose the basic steps down in the box to download and run directly inside your terminal.
 DISCLAIMER: Changing the TX Power is infact illegal in most countries, and will cause cancer, brain damage, and severe loss of memory!

 [WiFi Package](https://cybernetix-s3c.net/main/wifipackage)